Chemical Engineering Program

 - Students must gain a recognition of the need for, and an ability to engage in life-long learning

 - Students must develop a knowledge of contemporary issues

 - Students must develop an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 Students must gain a thorough grounding in basic sciences including chemistry, physics, and biology appropriate to the objectives of the program.
 Sufficient knowledge in the application of basic sciences to enable graduates to design, analyze, and control physical, chemical and biological processes, consistent with the program educational objectives and address the hazards associated with these processes

 Each student completing the baccalaureate program is asked to complete a senior exit survey.
 Each student is also asked to schedule an interview time with a member of the CPE Advisory Board during the Board’s spring meeting.
 The student is asked to complete the survey ahead of time and either turn the survey in or bring it to the interview.
 The interviewers are asked to follow the guidelines of the survey, following up on the answers given by the students.

 The assessment of student and program outcomes is done annually by the Chemical Engineering Faculty

 Placement data are maintained by the School of Engineering Placement Office.
 These data are an indication of the demand for students and the perception of industry and graduate programs relative to the quality of the program.

-The Chemical Engineering Program is accredited by the Engineering Accreditation Commision of ABET, http://www.abet.org.
+The Chemical Engineering Program Bachelor of Science program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.